sakthimuruga/WordCode/README.md

 # WordCode
-WordCode using WordTrie
+WordCode using WordTrie : The word based text encoding technique.

-Sakthi Murugan R. and Ananthanarayana V.S.
+Designed and developed by Sakthi Murugan R. and Ananthanarayana V.S.

-The word based text encoding technique.
 Visit wwww.wordcode.org